homemade thin mint cookies

 - 1/2 tsp pure peppermint extract

 - Whisk together flour, cocoa powder, baking powder, and salt in a medium bowl.
 Beat butter and sugar in a large mixer bowl at medium speed until creamy.
 Add egg, vanilla, and peppermint extract, beating to combine.
-Reduce speed to low and gradually add flour mixture; beat just until incorporated.
+Reduce speed to low and gradually add flour mixture; beat just until incorporated and dough comes together in large pieces.
 Divide dough in half and scrape out each half onto a piece of plastic wrap; shape into a disk and wrap well.
 Chill dough in the refrigerator for 30 minutes.

 - Preheat oven to 350°F and line two baking sheets with parchment paper.
-Work with one section of dough at a time, and roll out dough to 1/4-inch thick on a lightly floured board.
+Work with one section of dough at a time, and roll out dough to just shy of 1/4-inch thick on a lightly floured board.
 Use a floured 2-inch round cutter to cut out circles.
-Gather scraps to re-roll once, punching out more circles.
+Gather scraps to re-roll once, punching out 20 circles per disk.
 Place circles on baking sheets.

 Make ahead: Cookies can be baked 1 day ahead of dipping in chocolate (once cool, store in an airtight container at room temperature).
 You can also roll out the dough, punch out circles, and flash-freeze dough circles for one hour on baking sheets, then transfer to freezer bags for storage.